Team-tassledwobbegong/Scratch_Project/README.md

   API. look for the comments mentioning these, refer to spotify API documentation (its REALLY good) for more help with that.

-- I think you need a paid api in order to set up the spotify app.
+- I think you need a paid spotify account in order to set up the spotify api.
   We're not 100% sure though so I guess you can try.

 - put everyone working in your team on a whitelist for spotify API (when they log in with spotify, nothing will work unless you've added their spotify email